AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-admin-page.md

 ### `view/adminhtml/layout/exampleadminnewpage_helloworld_index.xml`

 This file defines the [layout](https://glossary.magento.com/layout) and structure of the index page for the HelloWorld controller.
-It sets the title to "Greetings" and instructs Magento to use the `helloworld.phtml` template as the content in a `Magento\Backend\Block\Template` block class.
+It sets the title to "Greetings" and assigns the `helloworld.phtml` template as the content in a `Magento\Backend\Block\Template` block class.

 The name of this file uses the following pattern: *routeId*\_*controller*\_*action*.xml